MalefactorIX/Damage-Processing-System/Faust/RoE.md

 14) Interceptors must adhere to line-of-sight, must have a limited energy pool of no more than 15, and must have a reasonable recharge time for shots.
 Grenades which interfere with the intended function of interceptors are disallowed.
 Interceptors are to be a hard counter for grenades, having a grenade that removes that counter defeats the purpose.

 15) Any lingering effect (smoke, gas, fire, flash, etc) may not exceed 10 seconds in duration.
 Lingering effects which have a duration that is drastically extended by region latency will be disallowed.
-These effects should cease if the affect target dies.
+These effects should cease if the affected target dies or enters a safe parcel.

-16) All deployables, including mines, are required to take LBA damage.
+16) All deployables, including mines or other manually placed explosives, are required to take LBA damage.

 ██████████████████████████████████████████████